 Common Drugs of Abuse

-A review of a sample of research available on drug use and the LGBT community demonstrates that much of the focus is on alcohol and club drugs.
+A review of a sample of research available on drug use and the LGBTQ community demonstrates that much of the focus is on alcohol and club drugs.
 Regarding alcohol consumption, as mentioned earlier, members of the lesbian community tend to drink alcohol more than heterosexual females.
 In the case of club drugs, most studies focus on gay men.
 For example, one NYU study centered on gay and bisexual men; the study noted that the five most common drugs of abuse in the club scene among study participants were ecstasy, ketamine, crystal meth (“Tina”), GHB, and cocaine.

-LGBT status may not be a significant factor in the specific type of drug selected for abuse.
+LGBTQ status may not be a significant factor in the specific type of drug selected for abuse.
 For this reason, it can be helpful to know that the most common illicit drugs of abuse in the population in general are marijuana, methamphetamine, cocaine, and opiates/opioids (including prescription pain relievers and heroin).
-The LGBT community is at just as much risk as the greater population for abuse of the most prevalent drugs.
+The LGBTQ community is at just as much risk as the greater population for abuse of the most prevalent drugs.

-Substance abuse trends in the transgender community are similar to those in the general LGBT population; however, some studies of urban populations show a preference for alcohol, marijuana, cocaine, and meth.
+Substance abuse trends in the transgender community are similar to those in the general LGBTQ population; however, some studies of urban populations show a preference for alcohol, marijuana, cocaine, and meth.
 Marijuana was one of the most common drugs of abuse among both female-to-male (FTM) and male-to-female transgender persons (MTF), with 64 percent of FTM individuals reporting use of this drug, and 43 percent of MTF individuals reporting its use.
 In the same study, 30 percent of female-to-male respondents said they had used speed, and 21 percent had used cocaine.
 Alcohol, one of the most widely available and frequently abused substances in the general population, is widely used among transgender individuals in an effort to cope with the stress of discrimination, harassment, and social exclusion experienced by this community.

-Why Are LGBT Substance Abuse Rates High?
+Why Are LGBTQ Substance Abuse Rates High?

 Factors Underlying Transgender Substance Abuse